 - using a condom incorrectly or continuing to have sex once the condom is broken

-- getting bodily fluids like menstrual blood, semen or vaginal fluids inside another person’s body (for example, mouth, vagina or anus).
+- exchanging bodily fluids like menstrual blood, semen or vaginal fluids inside another person’s body (for example, mouth, vagina or anus).

 Increasing the risk of unsafe sex